 Irregular periods are bothersome when you’re trying to plan activities, but they can also be more than a nuisance -- they can signal an underlying health problem.
 Dr. Anna Le and the team at Annandale Ob-Gyn have extensive experience identifying the cause of irregular periods and providing individualized treatment that gets you back into a regular cycle.
-To get help with irregular periods, call one of their offices in Annandale or Falls Church, Virginia, or schedule an appointment online.
+To get help with irregular periods, call one of their offices in Annandale or Alexandria, Virginia, or schedule an appointment online.

 Menstrual cycles typically last 24-38 days, with a period that lasts up to eight days.
 Your cycles may be different, so if you’re not sure what’s normal for you, track your cycles for a few months to see how many days you go between periods and how long your periods last.

 It’s common for periods to be irregular at puberty and in the years before menopause.
 When menstrual irregularities occur at other times, however, they may signal a problem.

 Irregular periods can be caused by emotional stress, sickness, or suddenly losing weight.
 Some medications may affect your periods, such as those used to treat epilepsy and some mental health conditions.